What is an F1 student?

 - Receipt for your I-901 SEVIS fee payment

 The visa interview is your opportunity to tell the consular officer about your plans while in the United States and what you will do when you have completed your studies.
+We strongly recommend that you bring supporting documents to your visa interview.
 You should be prepared to show the following:

 - You are prepared for the academic program in which you plan to enroll.
 You may want to bring copies of any standardized test scores, academic transcripts, diplomas or certificates from previous study you provided as part of your application to the school where you want to enroll.

-These terms and conditions are outlined on page 3 of the I-20.
+Carefully review the terms and conditions outlined on page 3 of the Form I-20.
+If you have any questions, your Designated School Official will be happy to discuss the regulations and help you understand them.
 Some highlights to keep in mind are:

 - Work: Work only when given proper authorization to work by the International Admissions and Services office.
 All F1 students can begin employment on-campus their first day of school but off-campus employment can only begin after being a full time student for at least 9 months or one academic year in their academic program of study with prior authorization.